dougeby/IntuneDocs/intune/web-app.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

+Intune supports a variety of app types including web apps.
+A web app is a client-server application.
+The server provides the web app, which includes the UI, content, and functionality.
+Additionally, modern web hosting platforms commonly offer security, load balancing, and other benefits.
+A web app is separately maintained on the Web.
+You use Microsoft Intune to point to this app type.
+You also assign which groups of users can access this app.

 Before you can manage and assign an app for your users, add the app to Intune.
-Intune supports a variety of app types including web apps.
+Intune creates a shortcut to the web app on the user's device home screen.

 > [!Note]
 > Web apps are not supported on Android for Work devices.